 How Long Does a Facelift Last?

 Unfortunately, no cosmetic surgery can stop gravity or the process of aging.
-However, a facelift can reset the clock and you will always look better than if you had never had the procedure done.
-In addition, you can preserve your results by following a good skin care regimen and limiting your exposure to the sun.
-Most people who receive a facelift never feel the need to undergo another one, while others may decide that they want to touch up their results with a second facelift or mini facelift ten or twelve years later.
+However, a facelift can reset the clock and you will always look better than you would if you had never undergone the procedure.
+In addition, you can preserve your results by following a good skincare regimen and limiting your exposure to the sun.
+Most people who receive a facelift never feel the need to undergo another one, while others may decide they want to touch up their results with a second facelift or mini facelift 10 to 12 years later.

 Will I Have Visible Facelift Scars?